PrefectHQ/prefect-openai/README.md

-# prefect-openai

-Visit the full docs [here](https://PrefectHQ.github.io/prefect-openai) to see additional examples and the API reference.
+# Coordinate and use AI in your dataflow with `prefect-openai`

 <p align="center">
     <a href="https://pypi.python.org/pypi/prefect-openai/" alt="PyPI version">